MrCode200/magic_utils/CONTRIBUTING.md

 If you find a **bug** or have a **suggestion**, please open an **issue** in the Issues section.
 Provide as much **detail** as possible, including **steps to reproduce** the issue and any error messages.

 # Thank You
-We’re thrilled to have you contribute to power_deco and look forward to your improvements!
+We’re thrilled to have you contribute to Magic Utils and look forward to your improvements!
 ![img.png](images/contributionThanks.png)